qbentil/qbentil/README.md

 ## Hi there 👋 I'm Bentil!

-- 🔭 I’m currently working on a students resource and MCQ trial app still in development.
-This is for all university students
+- 🔭 I’m currently working on a students resource and MCQ trial web app still in development.
+This is for all university students.
-- 🌱 I’m currently learning Frontend development using AngularJS with NodeJS as Backend and Restful API
+- 🌱 I'm currently learning PYTHON DATA ANALYSIS from EDX.
+Currently learning Pandas Lib.
 - 👯 I’m looking to collaborate on any Projects related to web Applications with technolgies including (JavaScript, PHP) and MySql as database
 - 🤔 I’m looking for help with advancing my Codes.
 - 💬 Ask me about solving problems and building innovative ideas through Tech.